AchintyaX/Compliance-Checker/README.md

 ### Chain Compliance Checker
-Given the facts, the chain checker first prepares a chain of thought in the input page which is an initial thought analysis Using the facts and the intitial analysis we pass them and get the compliance check results in the same format as base Compliance checker
+Given the facts, the chain checker first prepares a chain of thought in the input page which is an initial thought analysis using the facts and the intitial analysis we pass them and get the compliance check results in the same format as base Compliance checker